a movie and hydrodynamics

 ~

 Consider a mountaineer walking along geodesics.
-That is to say, she walks along a path such that whenever she pauses to look back at a point she passed before, she couldn’t have made it from that point to where she is via a shorter path.
+That is, she walks along a path such that whenever she pauses to look back at a point she passed before, she couldn’t have made it from that point to where she is via a shorter path.
 Imagine now two such mountaineers walking next to each other along a mountain ridge shaped like a saddle.
 The ridge has negative curvature, which implies that the mountaineers eventually diverge from each other, ending up on different sides of the mountain.
-On the other hand, if they’d be walking in a crater, or near the top of a hill, where curvature is positive, they’d converge towards each other and eventually cross paths.
+On the other hand, if they were walking in a crater, or near the top of a hill, where curvature is positive, they’d converge towards each other and eventually cross paths.
 Thus, geodesic motion is stable (i.e., converging) where curvature is positive and unstable (i.e., diverging) where it’s negative.
-Now comes the leap of thought: just like the curvature of a two-dimensional surface signify stability, the curvature of hydrodynamics reveals stability of fluid motion.
-To me, this construction of thought is remarkable, as it so plainly demonstrates the power of mathematics.

 In 1890, in his work on the stability of the solar system, Henri Poincaré laid down a new strategy to understand dynamical systems: stop focusing on individual solutions and instead study the qualitative behavior of generic solutions.
 And here Arnold’s geometry enters, because it unravels qualitative features and thereby enables Poincaré’s approach for the study of Euler’s equations.
 But for computer generated approximations there is still a problem: standard computer algorithms fail to preserve the geometry, so on long time intervals the qualitative properties disintegrate.
 Viviani and I asked if there are computer algorithms that approximate solutions of Euler’s equations in such a way that Arnold’s geometric description remains intact.
 I eventually remembered from my post-doc time in New Zealand that Robert McLachlan had showed me a curious way to approximate the 2-D Euler equations via something called the sine-bracket.
 I returned to it and learned that it’s a method developed by Vladimir Zeitlin in 1991 which indeed preserves the geometric structure, and which at heart uses quantization theory to replace the continuous vector field in Euler’s equations with a matrix.
 My excitement went off the charts.